Logarithmic Quasimaps: Examples

 \begin{example} Let $X= \PP^N$, let $D=H$ a hyperplane and suppose we are in genus $0$, degree $d$.
 We let $n=2$ be the number of markings and let $\alpha=(d,0)$ i.e. we are considering degree $d$ (quasi)maps to $\PP^N$ from rational curves with maximal tangency to the hyperplane $H$ at the first marking.
 We will compare $\cQ^{\log}_{0,(d,0)}(\PP^N|H,d)$ with $\overline{\cM}_{0,(d,0)}^{\log}(\PP^N|H,d)$.

-$\overline{\cM}_{0,(d,0)}^{\log}(\PP^N|H,d)$ is irreducible of the expected dimension and we will see in \ref{PNHirred} that $\cQ_{0,(d,0)}^{\log}(\PP^N|H,d)$ is irreducible of the same dimension for the same reason.
+$\overline{\cM}_{0,(d,0)}^{\log}(\PP^N|H,d)$ is irreducible of the expected dimension and we will see in Lemma \ref{PNHirred} that $\cQ_{0,(d,0)}^{\log}(\PP^N|H,d)$ is irreducible of the same dimension for the same reason.
 More concretely, both spaces (or rather their images in $\overline{\cM}_{0,2}(\PP^N,d)$ (resp. $\cQ_{0,2}(\PP^N,d)$) are the closures of the locus of \underline{\emph{maps}} which are not mapped entirely into the hyperplane and hit $H$ with maximal tangency at $p_1$.
-Comparing these spaces with their images in the corresponding absolute spaces is a reasonable thing to do as the morphisms of moduli spaces here are finite and generically injective.
+Comparing these spaces with their images in the corresponding absolute spaces is a reasonable thing to do as the morphisms of moduli spaces here are finite (Lemma \ref{lemma : finite}) and generically injective.
 On the other hand, the quasimap spaces do not allow rational tails, curves with rational components with a single special point.
 Consequently, there will be fewer boundary divisors in $\cQ^{\log}_{0,(d,0)}(\PP^N|H,d)$ than in $\overline{\cM}_{0,(d,0)}^{\log}(\PP^N|H,d)$.
 In both cases the boundary divisors are \emph{comb loci}.
 These are loci where the source curve is of the form $C_0 \cup \dots \cup C_r$ with $C_i$ smooth, $C_i \cap C_0$ is a single nodal point $i \neq 0$ and $C_i \cap C_j = \emptyset$ for $i,j \neq 0$.
 Moreover, $C_0$ contains the non-trivial tangency marking and gets mapped entirely into $H$, whereas $C_i$ only hits $H$ at the connecting node for $i \neq 0$.

-A comb locus in the quasimap space can have at most two components for stability reasons.
+A comb locus in the quasimap space has domain curve containing at most two components, indeed this is implied by stability condition in Definition \ref{absquasimapdef}.
 There is a divisor corresponding to when $C=C_0$ which falls entirely into the hyperplane and $d-1$ distinct comb loci with two components $C=C_0 \cup C_1$ corresponding to the different possible degrees on each branch.
 However, in the Gromov--Witten space there can be up to $d+1$ components on the source curve of a comb locus.
 Each external component $C_i, \, \, i \neq 0$ must have positive degree and so there is a comb locus where each of the $d$ external components have degree 1 and the interior component carrying the maximal tangency marking is contracted.
 Below we include the number of boundary divisors in the quasimap and Gromov--Witten case to make the point that the quasimap spaces are much simpler.